 You'll get connected to the machine that'll give you the best response, i.e. with the lowest CPU load and least number of login sessions.
 Please don't refer to particular machines when connecting to the LXPLUS cluster, because we do not guarantee that individual machines are available at any given time.
 If you want to run acron jobs on LXPLUS, please use 'lxplus' instead of particular machine names as well.

 All interactive and batch systems are built on top of the CERN standard Unix Environment.
 This uses the HEPiX scripts to define the user environment, which comprises the variables necessary applications to correctly operate in CERNs environment of services and gateways and to find any necessary auxiliary tools.
 This is a multilayered environment, where the CERN defaults can be further customized by the Group or the individual.

 A wide range of shells are made available, which fall broadly into two types, the C-shell like and the Bourne-shell like, and for each family there is a recommended choice; With the move to fully Linux based facilities the bash shell is now gaining popularity.
 It is possible to open X-sessions on these PLUS servers also.

 LXPLUS machines can not be used to store long term data.
 They have large local directories for temporary storage (/tmp) but these are by necessity cleaned regularly, and therefore the data lifetime is not guaranteed at all there.
 Instead the machines all have access to the AFS file system for home directories, group space and some degree of scratch space, all of which are accessible through normal file system commands.
-In addition for physics and bulk data there is the CASTOR service which is accessible through put/get operations of the commands like rfcp and rfdir.
+In addition for physics and bulk data there is the EOS service which is accessible through put/get operations of the commands like xrdcp as well as fuse mountpoints.

 The PLUS service (Public Login User Service) is the interactive logon service to Linux for all CERN users.